krishaamer/green-filter-research/research/literature/ai.md

 -   Şerban and Todericiu (2020) suggests using the Alexa AI assistant in *education* during the pandemic, supported students and teachers ‘human-like’ presence.
 Standford research: “humans expect computers to be like humans or places”
 -   Celino and Re Calegari (2020) found in testing chatbots for survey interfaces that “\[c\]onversational survey lead to an improved response data quality.”

-#### ***Design Implications*** {#design-implications-4}

--   There are many distinct ways how an algorithm can communicate with a human.
-From a simple search box such as Google’s to chatbots, voices, avatars, videos, to full physical manifestation, there are interfaces to make it easier for the human communicate with a machine.

 ### How is AI Changing Interactions? {#how-is-ai-changing-interactions}